Prof. Luc Van Gool

 His research interest is in Computer Vision, Medical Image Analysis.

-Specifically, he focuses on Dichotomous Image Segmentation (General Object Segmentation, Camouflaged Object Segmentation, Saliency Detection),
+Image Segmentation (General Object Segmentation, Camouflaged Object Segmentation, Saliency Detection),

 Multi-Modal AI, etc. He is a member of the TRACE-Zurich project on automated driving.